ssacharya2002/Disaster-Response-Coordination-Platform/README.md

 - Use the frontend to create/update disasters, submit reports, and view real-time updates.
 - Test all backend APIs via the frontend or tools like Postman.
 - Real-time updates are pushed via WebSockets.
+- **User Reports**: Navigate to any disaster detail page to submit and view user reports.

 ---